pgulley/loom/README.md

 It' a simple python server which injects a socket.io client into a twine story.
 The only requirement placed upon the twine story is that it is written in the SugarCube engine.
 The only modification needed is to add a tag: `{LOOM_JS}` to the user javascript of a twine story and `{LOOM_CSS}` to the user stylesheet.
-Name the file anything unique and plop that bad boy into the 'twines/' folder and you're golden.
+If you are logged in with admin permissions, you will be able to upload your story to the server on the landing page.

 ### How to run

-Right now there is only a development server- it's packaged as a default python package, so slap this thing in a virtual environment and run `python loom.py` and you're golden.

-As of recently, we're using mongodb for database stuff.
-I may switch this over eventually for easier deployments by hobbyists, but for now it solves a lot of concurrency issues to use mongo.
+The devlopment server is run via `gunicorn -k geventwebsocket.gunicorn.workers.GeventWebSocketWorker -w 1 loom:app` Make sure you have `ADMIN_PASS`, `MONGODB_URI` and `SOCKET_SECRET` defined in your environment.
-All this to say, make sure you have a mongodb instance running or it won't work.
+Make sure you have a mongodb instance available.

+`python reset_db.py` reverts the database to its empty state.

 ### It's Deployed!
-Find a live version [here](https://twine-loom-test.herokuapp.com/twine/twine) if you please.
+Find a live version [here](https://twine-loom-test.herokuapp.com) if you please.
+[Looming](https://twine-loom-test.herokuapp.com/twine/looming) is a short story showcasing some of the capabilities of the platform

 ### Development Status